openmeteo/enhydris/doc/dev/telemetry.rst

       useful for APIs that are known to always provide timestamps in a given time zone.

+      If :const:`True`, the timestamps in the return value of :meth:`get_measurements` must be in UTC.

    .. method:: connect() -> None

       Initiates connection to the API and logs on.
 Should raise